lehidalgo/mastering-llms/README.md

 ## Building LLM Projects & Applications

-After understanding the theoretical aspects, it's time to get hands-on experience.
+After understanding the theoretical aspects, it's time for some hands-on experience.
 Here are some resources to help you build projects and applications using LLMs:

 1. [Hugging Face Model Hub](https://huggingface.co/models): The Hugging Face Model Hub is a repository of pre-trained models that you can use directly in your projects.